puppetlabs/puppetlabs-ibm_installation_manager/REFERENCE.md

 Data type: `Any`

-When in 'group' mode, whether or not to manage the group that will be installing the IBM IM.
-Default: `false`.
+When in 'group' mode, whether or not to manage the group that will be installing the IBM Installation Manager.

 Default value: `false`